interactions-py/interactions.py/docs/utils.abc.context_managers.rst

 .. versionadded:: 4.3.2

 .. important::
     This page contains metaclasses.
-As this is an advanced Python topic you should not try to use this methods if you don't have the experience.
+As this is an advanced Python topic you should not try to use these methods if you don't have the experience.

 .. automodule:: interactions.utils.abc.base_context_managers